CosmWasm/docs-deprecated/docs/04-smart-contracts/13-testing.md

 ```

-You get alot of flexibility when you are defining your own mocked contract.
+You get a lot of flexibility when you are defining your own mocked contract.
 You can throw away things like deps, env, info with `_` if you never use them and return any responses you want for a given execute msg or query.
 The challenge then becomes how do I mock out all these services?
 See [cw-terra-test-mocks](https://github.com/0xFable/cw-terra-test-mocks) for some Terra-based mocks.

 ## Platform Specific Variations